oh-lang/oh/wishlist.md

 since they are very concise ways to define a function.
 They utilize an indented block or set of braces  like `{...function-body...}` with function arguments defined inside using `$The_argument_name`.
-There is no way to specify the type of a lambda function argument, so the compiler must be able to infer it (e.g., via using the entire lambda as an argument, or by using a default name like `$Int` to define an integer).
+There is no way to specify the type of a lambda function argument, so the compiler must be able to infer it (e.g., via using the lambda function as an argument, or by using a default name like `$Int` to define an integer).
 Some examples:

 ```